RobotecAI/rai/README.md

 # 🤖 ROS2 AI

-RAI is a framework for creating conversations between users and assistants.
+RAI is a framework for creating conversations between users and assistants in the [ROS2](https://ros.org/) ecosystem.
 It uses predefined, flexible scenarios with built-in actions.
-The engine is designed to be adaptable and scalable, supporting a wide range of interactive applications across different domains.
+The engine is designed to be adaptable and scalable, supporting a wide range of nodes across different domains.

 ## Table of Contents